sunjh22/CNVPipe/README.md

-# CNVPipe
-Develope a new CNV calling method
+# Develope a new CNV calling method - CNVPipe